Skip to content

 How to DEBUG

-If during the run process, the corresponding sourcemap is not found, you can set the environment variable DEBUG=guance:sourcemap-upload or configure logLevel: verbose to run the build command and check detailed runtime logs.
+If the corresponding SourceMap is not found during execution, you can set the environment variable DEBUG=guance:sourcemap-upload or configure logLevel: verbose to run the build command and check the detailed logs.

 Precautions